Skip to Main Content

 The Department of Communication engages in research in communication and offers curricula leading to the B.A., M.A., and Ph.D. degrees.
 The M.A. degree prepares students for a career in journalism.
 The department also offers current Stanford University undergraduates a coterminal program with an M.A. emphasis in Media Studies.
 The Ph.D. degree leads to careers in university teaching and research-related specialties.

-The John S. Knight (JSK) Journalism Fellowships empowers diverse journalism leaders to succeed as effective change agents, sustain democratic communities and defend press freedom around the world.
-We focus on helping these journalism leaders succeed as effective change agents, improving the access to information people need to create and sustain democratic communities.
+The John S. Knight (JSK) Journalism Fellowships empowers innovative journalism leaders to succeed as effective change agents, sustain democratic communities and defend press freedom around the world.
 Through individual coaching, tailored workshops and peer-to-peer learning, the JSK Fellowships helps fellows identify the tools and mindsets needed to effectively lead and navigate change in times of uncertainty.
+Fellows come to Stanford University for 9 months to explore and test practical solutions to urgent and systemic problems facing journalism.
+They also have access to the world-class faculty and other resources of the university.

 Mission of the Undergraduate Program in Communication